aoliver44/taxaHFE/README.md

 --feature_type: is the label a factor or a continuous variable (options: factor or numeric)?

---subsample: a decimal value for performing stratified subsampling of factor type data.
-This behavior is to help protect against data-leakage.
+--subsample: a decimal value for performing stratified subsampling of factor type data or standard subsampling of continuous metadata.
+This behavior does not prevent against data leakage.
+This only subsamples data into the RF part of the competition, and not the correlation step.
+We suggest leaving this value at the default of 1.
+If you are concerned about data leakage, please use ```taxaHFE-ML``` which is much better about this.
+Use at your own risk.

 --abundance: a per-feature abundance filter.
 This filter calculates an outlier-resistant mean (trimming the top and bottom 2% of data) of the feature's abundance.
 If the average abundance across the middle 96% of samples is above this value, the feature is kept.
 Note, if your sampling effort is not standardized in some way (e.g. relative abundance), this filter may produce undesirable behavior.
 To turn this filter off, set its value to 0 (or the minimum value in your dataset).
 The default behavior is to filter out features below a mean abundance of 0.0001; however, this assumes the feature abundances exist on a scale from 0-1.